telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/get-next-occurance.md

 ---
-title: Get <code>next</code> Occurance
+title: Get next Occurrence
-page_title: Get next Occurance | Kendo UI Scheduler Widget
+page_title: Get next Occurrence | Kendo UI Scheduler Widget
-description: "Learn how to get a next occurance of the Kendo UI SchedulerEvent in the Kendo UI Scheduler widget."
+description: "Learn how to get a next occurrence of the Kendo UI SchedulerEvent in the Kendo UI Scheduler widget."
 slug: howto_getthe_next_occurance_scheduler
 ---

-# Get `next` Occurance
+# Get next Occurrence

 The example below demonstrates how to get a `next` occurance of the Kendo UI `SchedulerEvent` in a Kendo UI Scheduler widget.